algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/core/algorand-client.md

 ---
-title: "Algorand Client"
+title: "Algorand client"
-description: "AlgorandClient is a client class that brokers easy access to Algorand functionality.
-It's the default entrypoint into AlgoKit Utils functionality."
+description: "`AlgorandClient` is a client class that brokers easy access to Algorand functionality.
+It's the `default entrypoint` into AlgoKit Utils functionality."
 ---

 `AlgorandClient` is a client class that brokers easy access to Algorand functionality.
-It's the default entrypoint into AlgoKit Utils functionality.
+It's the `default entrypoint` into AlgoKit Utils functionality.

-The main entrypoint to the bulk of the functionality in AlgoKit Utils is the `AlgorandClient` class, most of the time you can get started by typing `AlgorandClient.` and choosing one of the static initialisation methods to create an `AlgorandClient`, e.g.:
+The main entrypoint to the bulk of the functionality in AlgoKit Utils is the `AlgorandClient` class, most of the time you can get started by typing `AlgorandClient.` and choosing one of the static initialisation methods to create an [Algorand client](./), e.g.:

 ```python
 # Point to the network configured through environment variables or